kubernetes-sigs/logtools/logcheck/README.md

 be used.
 The corresponding helper calls from `k8s.io/klogr` should be used instead.
 This is relevant when support contextual logging is disabled at runtime in klog.

+## verbosity-zero (enabled by default)

+This check flags all invocation of `klog.V(0)` or any of it's equivalent as errors

+## deprecations (enabled by default)

+This checks detects the usage of deprecated `klog` helper functions such as `KObjs` and suggests a suitable alternative to replace them with.